 In our case, my husband and I rented a one-room cabin at Petit Jean State Park with our infant daughter.
 She was an excellent baby and a good sleeper, but she usually went to bed around 8 p.m.
 So, that meant lights out at 8.
 To me, two adults sitting quietly in a one room cabin so the baby can sleep is considered camping.
 Period.

 One of my favorite memories of Petit Jean State Park was the sun rising on our tent during one trip and hearing the crows “talking” to each other in the trees.
 It was so peaceful.

 The hiking at Petit Jean is also fun.
 We always hike with our kids and they find so much enjoyment in it!
 For many reasons, I would say that Petit Jean State Park is one of the best state parks in Arkansas for camping.

 All of this talking about it makes me want to go!

 Petit Jean State Park: The CCC built trails, roads, bridges, cabins, and the focal point of the park, historic Mather Lodge, a 24-room lodge overlooking Cedar Creek Canyon with a restaurant, meeting rooms, and gift shop.
-The fireplace in the lobby serves as a welcoming gathering place in the winter.
 Near the lodge are 33 cabins (21 with kitchens) located along the bluff with views of the canyon.
 Upstream from Cedar Creek, a CCC rock dam forms Lake Bailey, 100 acres for fishing, kayaking, and pedal boating.
 The 125 park campsites are near Lake Bailey.Arkansas State Parks

 Petit Jean State Park is also one of the BEST Arkansas Campgrounds for First-Time Campers